Gourav-21/WhistleBlower/Readme.md

 ### Usage Guidelines:
 - Users can navigate to the platform's frontend to view whistleblower posts anonymously.
-- To submit a whistleblower report, users need to create an account.
+- To submit a whistleblower report, users doesnt need to create an account.
-- Once logged in, users can submit a report providing details of the misconduct without revealing their identity.
+- So, users can submit a report providing details of the misconduct without revealing their identity.
 - Other users can interact with the posts by liking, commenting, and sharing.
 - The platform ensures the privacy and security of whistleblowers by encrypting and storing data using Secret smart contracts.

 ### Additional Information:
-- MongoDB is used to store additional details such as post metadata, comments, and user information.
+- MongoDB is used to store additional details such as post metadata like likes, and comments.
 - The frontend is developed using Next.js, providing a seamless user experience.
 - Smart contracts are deployed on the Secret Network for privacy and security.
 - The platform encourages collaboration and contributions by being open source.